Hybrid models for homological projective duals and noncommutative resolutions: Lightning review of algebras and their relation to open topological strings

-satisfying conditions analogous to (\ref{ainftyrelsmor}) \end{enumerate}
+satisfying conditions analogous to (\ref{ainftyrelsmor}). \end{enumerate}

-More precisely, in topological string theory we encounter cyclic, unital and minimal $A_{\infty}$-categories\footnote{We say an $A_{\infty}$-category has strict identities if, for every $A\in \mathrm{Ob}(\mathcal{A})$ there is a degree $0$ element $1_{A}\in \mathrm{Hom}_{\mathcal{A}}(A,A)$ satisfying the conditions (\ref{unital cdts}), whenever it can be consistently inserted in a map $m_{n}$ as defined in (\ref{mnAcat}).} and we take the field $\mathbb{K}=\mathbb{C}$ from now on.
-It is easy to see that the $A_{\infty}$-category of a single objectis equivalent to an $A_{\infty}$-algebra.
+More precisely, in topological string theory we encounter cyclic, unital and minimal $A_{\infty}$-categories\footnote{We say an $A_{\infty}$-category has strict identities if, for every $A\in \mathrm{Ob}(\mathcal{A})$ there is a degree $0$ element $1_{A}\in \mathrm{Hom}_{\mathcal{A}}(A,A)$ satisfying the conditions (\ref{unital cdts}), whenever a map $m_{n}$ can be consistently inserted as defined in (\ref{mnAcat}).} and we take the field $\mathbb{K}=\mathbb{C}$ from now on.
+It is easy to see that the $A_{\infty}$-category of a single object is equivalent to an $A_{\infty}$-algebra.
 Next we move on to explain how these structures arise in topological strings.
 For simplicty we consider a worldsheet with disk topology and boundary conditions characterized by a single D-brane $\mathcal{D}$.
 Upon topological twist, this configuration has a single scalar nilpotent supercharge $\mathbf{Q}$.
 The 'off-shell' space of open strings stretching from $\mathcal{D}$ to itself is given by a graded vector space, which we denote $V_{\mathcal{D}}$ and there is an action of $\mathbf{Q}$ in this vector space, hence we can take the cohomology

 which is the space of physical states of the topological strings stretching between $\mathcal{D}$ and itself.
 If we denote $\psi_{a}$ the elements of $\mathrm{End}(\mathcal{D})$, their disc correlators encode the Stasheff conditions (\ref{ainftyrels}).
-More precisely, the disk correlator of two elements (the boundary topological metric), denoted $\langle \psi_{a},\psi_{b}\rangle$ equips $\mathrm{End}(\mathcal{D})$ with an (nondegenerate) inner product.
+More precisely, the disk correlator of two elements (the boundary topological metric), denoted $\langle \psi_{a},\psi_{b}\rangle$, equips $\mathrm{End}(\mathcal{D})$ with an (nondegenerate) inner product.
 In \cite{Hofman:2000ce,Herbst:2004jp} it is found that the relation between the disk correlators with more than two insertions and the maps $b_{k}$

-where $\psi^{(1)}_{a}$ denote the 1-form descendants of $\psi_{a}$.
+where $\psi^{(1)}_{a}$ denotes the 1-form descendants of $\psi_{a}$.
 The correlators (\ref{opencorrB}) are defined using an appropriate regulator \cite{Herbst:2004jp} and they satisfy a cyclicity condition: